-The Southampton University Guild of Change Ringers (SUGCR for short) are a group of students who meet every Thursday 7:30-9:00pm to take part in bell ringing.
+The Southampton Universities Guild of Change Ringers (SUGCR) are a group of students who meet every Thursday 7:30-9:00pm to take part in bell ringing.

 What is Bell ringing?